josemf/keystone-adapter-knex-migrations/README.md

   * Adding relationships in lists will have this relationships mapped on the database using foreign keys columns or pivot tables depending on the cardinality
   * Changing relationship configurations like `isRequired` will have that change reflected onto the column foreign key
   * Changing relationship cardinalities will have database schema changes to be applied in a way that data is saved in the best way possible

+Other things are not quite right:

+* It's currently not possible to change from content fields to relationship fields and vice versa
+* There are no rollback migrations &mdash; I expect to work on this soon
+* You can't rename lists yet

 ## Simple steps